zulvkr/zulvkr.github.io/src/portfolio.md

 Employer seems to love to ask for portfolio.
 So for now I just made this page.
 Sadly, no fancy GitHub API call yet.

-I don't have any particular fullstack web app to be shared yet, but here is some things I made on my past time.

 ## Personal project

 ### Staticform.click